khanuzai/AutoForm/README.md

 1. Check that your API key is correctly set in the `.env` file
 2. Ensure you have a stable internet connection
-3. Verify that your Gemini API key has sufficient quota
+3. Verify that your OpenRouter account has sufficient credits
 4. Check the browser console for any error messages

 ## 🔮 Future Enhancements